 - Download Quick Reboot

-Not only Solid Explorer one of the best root apps, it's also one of the best Android file managers.
+Not only is Solid Explorer one of the best root apps, it's also one of the best Android file managers.
 And if you're running a rooted Android device, Solid goes the extra mile by also serving as a root explorer app, allowing you to access your system partition with the proper root permissions.

 That functionality comes on top of an already excellent file management app that features support for cloud and networked storage, a clean two-panel design, and support for add-ons that extend the app's capabilities.